SKI combinator calculus: Informal description

-From these definitions it can be shown that SKI calculus is not the minimum system that can fully perform the computations of lambda calculus, as all occurrences of I in any expression can be replaced by (SKK) or (SKS) or (SK whatever) and the resulting expression will yield the same result.
+From these definitions it can be shown that SKI calculus, while being a minimalistic system, can fully perform any computations of the lambda calculus.
+All occurrences of I in any expression can be replaced by (SKK) or (SKS) or (SK x) for any x, and the resulting expression will yield the same result.
 So the "I" is merely syntactic sugar.
-Since I is optional, the system is also referred as SK calculus or SK combinator calculus.
+Since I is optional, the system is also referred to as SK calculus or SK combinator calculus.

 It is possible to define a complete system using only one (improper) combinator.
 An example is Chris Barker's iota combinator, which can be expressed in terms of S and K as follows: